• Skip to primary navigation

 I recently tried some pumpkin muffins and they were amazing, but they were not gluten-free, so I could only have a little bit.
 I loved the flavor of them however, so I knew I needed to recreate them.

-I made a couple non-traditional swaps to my gluten-free pumpkin muffins including the flour and fat I used to create my recipe.
+I made a couple non-traditional swaps to my easy pumpkin muffins recipe including the flour and fat I used to create them.
 Simple changes in this recipe made it so I couldn’t even tell they weren’t made in a conventional way.
 Oat flour not only makes these muffins gluten-free but also adds a boost of fiber and nutrients!

 Gluten Free Dairy Free Muffins